vaibhaoy19/Azodha_Flutter_mobile_App/README.md

 ## Overview
 This project demonstrates a production-ready DevOps workflow for a healthcare-style microservice.
-The solution covers containerization, CI/CD automation, Kubernetes deployment design, monitoring, and security best practices.
+It covers containerization, CI/CD automation, Kubernetes deployment design, monitoring strategy, and security best practices.

 The application exposes two REST endpoints: